htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

     queue

-Given the example listed above, if the job :ad-attr:`ClusterId` is 42 then the output file would be ``A-42.out``, the error file would be ``A-42.err``, and the log file would be ``A-42.log``.
+Given the example listed above, if the list of jobs :ad-attr:`ClusterId` is 42 then the output file would be ``A-42.out``, the error file would be ``A-42.err``, and the log file would be ``A-42.log``.